-For each of these outcomes we have identified commitments which set out what we aim to achieve.
-The actions we will take to deliver these commitments are set out in our Action Plan.
-We will review, report on progress and update our Action Plan each year.
+For each of these outcomes we have identified commitments which set out what we aim to achieve and the actions we will take.

-Continued engagement with our partners and residents alongside new evidence, local and regional strategies and policies, and national legislation will continue to underpin, inform and shape our work together, our commitments and action plan for green infrastructure to deliver our vision for 'greener places where people and nature thrive'.
+Continued engagement with our partners and residents alongside new evidence, local and regional strategies and policies, and national legislation will continue to underpin, inform and shape our outcomes, our work together, our commitments and action plan for green infrastructure to deliver our vision for 'greener places where people and nature thrive'.